• [+] expand all

 Ranking With ONNX Models

-Vespa has support for advanced ranking models through its tensor API.
-If you have your model in the ONNX format, Vespa can import the models and use them directly.
+Vespa supports advanced ranking models through its tensor API.
+If your model is in the ONNX format, Vespa can import and use the model directly.
+You can use ONNX models with Vespa embedder functionality or in ranking.

 Importing ONNX model files